Deep vein thrombosis Travel Insurance

 What if I don’t buy medical travel insurance for DVT?

-No one wants to experience a medical emergency while abroad, however should the unexpected happen and you require emergency medical treatment, if you have failed to insure your DVT or other medical conditions, this could leave you open to paying out for very expensive medical treatment and hospital accommodation costs, which could lead into thousands of pounds.
+No one wants to experience a medical emergency while abroad, however, should the unexpected happen and you require emergency medical treatment, if you have failed to ensure your DVT or other medical conditions, this could leave you open to paying out for very expensive medical treatment and hospital accommodation costs, which could lead into thousands of pounds.

 So why not arrange your insurance as soon you book your holiday, you will be immediately protected should you need to cancel your trip (terms and conditions apply of course!)